Emurasoft/emurasoft.github.io/en/dlg/properties/file/new_details/index.md

 Selects a newline characters when you create a new file.

-## Add a Sequential Number to Untitled Document Name check box
+## Add a Sequential Number to Untitled Document Name checkbox

 Adds a sequential number to an untitled document name when you create a new file so that document names would become "untitled-1", "untitled\_2", ...

-## Use Template check box
+## Use Template checkbox

 Uses a template file to begin with as a new file.